 Parking: Across the street in the event lot

 Workin’ Bridges was founded by Julie Bowers and Nels Raynor at the end of 2010 to provide consulting for other bridge restoration projects while they tried to figure out how to save their own bowstring bridge.
-Since then they have analyzed over 30 bridges and started construction on 6 projects.
+Since then, they have analyzed over 30 bridges and started construction on six projects.
 Each bridge project is different.
 Working with their team, Bowers and Raynor restore these bridges in the same engineering framework that 130 years ago made them built to last.